collaborativebioinformatics/SVHack_metagenomics/README.md

 ### Read Mapping to the Pangenome

 Similar to the single reference genome, reads were mapped to pangenome graphs using GraphAligner (v1.0.10) from the docker image [jmonlong/job-graphaligner:latest](https://hub.docker.com/layers/jmonlong/job-graphaligner/latest/images/sha256-c4f833ea8fd303dbe93872f962ff168684e4dbc5a23b4f844c1e4038d7685c3f?context=explore).
 Default values related to seeding and extension were used (-seeds-minimizer-count 5 --seeds-minimizer-length 19 --seeds-minimizer-windowsize 30 --seeds-minimizer-chunksize 100 -b 5 -B 10 -C 10000).
 Statistics related to alignment were extracted from resulting GAM files using vg (ver.
 1.23.0) from docker image [biocontainers/vg](https://registry.hub.docker.com/r/biocontainers/vg).
+The following code demonstrates this process:

+    # Create a file with sample names
+          for i in *1.fastq.gz ; do echo ${i/_1.fastq.gz/} >> samples.txt ;done

+    # Run GraphAligner with 5 assembly graph genome for samples 1-30 downloaded
+    for i in $(cat samples.txt) ; do echo $i ; GraphAligner -g 5AssembliesForTestingRe.fa.gz.fd8c760.417fcdf.11fe66b.smooth.final.gfa -f ${i}_1.fastq.gz -f ${i}_2.fastq.gz -a ${i}_5assemblieswre.gam; done

+    # Extracting stats
+    for i in $( ls -1 ./*gam); do echo $i; vg stats -a $i >> ${i}_5assemblies.vgstats; done

+'Total Alignment' and 'Total Aligned' statistics were extracted from resulting vgstats reports and the percentage of 'Total Aligned'/'Total Alignment' was calculated.

 # Results
-We have proceeded to build graph representations for _Pseudomonas aeruginosa_ using 5, 10 and 20 genomes.
+We have proceeded to build graph representations for _Pseudomonas aeruginosa_ using 5, 10, 20, 50, 100, and 500 genomes.
 As more assemblies are used, the graph grows in complexity and more regions of the genome are visibly accessories and not core.
 Observing the sequenced alignments of the 20 asssemblies used to create that graph, one can see big chunks of the sequences being absent from most of the different isolates, while others are present in all.

 ![Results_graphs_Hackathon2023 (2)](https://github.com/collaborativebioinformatics/SVHack_metagenomics/assets/72709799/37bc20b3-b37c-49ba-bdfc-097842b67c6a)
 ![500AssembliesForTestingRe fa gz fd8c760 417fcdf 11fe66b smooth final og lay draw](https://github.com/collaborativebioinformatics/SVHack_metagenomics/assets/72709799/78c50f80-661b-4c40-b9d7-502915a4e3cb)